 2.3.2.1.
 Forebay Area and Intakes.

 iv.
-Log drawdown differentials in bulkhead slots at least once a week April
+Log drawdown differentials in bulkhead slots at least once a week March 1 (2018 only*) - June 30 and biweekly (once every two weeks) for the remainder of the operating season.

 2.3.2.2.
 ESBS, VBS, and Operating Gates.

 xi.
-Measure VBS head differentials at least once per week April 1–June 30 (more frequently if required) and biweekly for the remainder of the operating season.
+Log VBS head differentials at least once per week March 1 (2018 only*)–June 30 (more frequently if required) and biweekly (once every two weeks) for the remainder of the operating season.
 When a head differential of 1.5' is reached, the respective turbine unit should be operated at a reduced loading (≤ 110 MW) to minimize loading on the VBS and potential fish impingement until the VBS can be cleaned.
 Clean VBSs as soon as possible after a 1.5' head differential is reached.

 Comments: FPOM 1/11/18: Added clarification that “biweekly” = “once every two weeks”.